pe1te3son/pe1te3son.github.io/optimization/README.md

   1. Compressed all images
   2. Compressed all css and js files
   3. updated all `<link>` attributes in all html files

+To visit a site please follow the [link](https://pe1te3son.github.io/optimization)